Skip to content

 Tali Sason

-Engineering Lead, Firebase at Google
+Engineering Lead, Firebase, Google

 Tali Sason is a software engineering leader at Google, where she coaches the talented teams of engineers building Firebase.
 This includes Crashlytics, the #1 crash reporting solution in the world, running on over 3 billion devices.
 She also serves as the Google Cambridge site lead, helping ensure the office is a respectful and inclusive place where all employees can do their best work to make a positive impact on Google and our community.